sugarlabs/www-v2/docs/dev_guide.md

 ## Getting the code

-1. Fork this repository.
+1. Fork this repository

-2. Clone your forked copy of the project:
+2. Clone your forked copy of the project

     ```bash
     git clone https://github.com/<your_user_name>/www-v2.git
     ```

-3. Change to the project directory:
+3. Change to the project directory

     ```bash
     cd www-v2